Co-written by Bethany Williams and interns Heather Christenbury and Veronica Rascona

 Fort Vasquez (5WL.568)

 Teller City (5JA.574)

 Various Sites (5AM.632, 5CF.96 or 5SH.1467, 5OR.76, 5OR.78, 5SH.231, 5SH.230, 5WL.849)

 Plum Canyon (5LA.2158 and 5LA.5781)

-Thank you to the State Internet Portal Authority (SIPA) for making this project possible.
+Thank you to the Statewide Internet Portal Authority (SIPA) for making this project possible.
 The digitization was supervised by History Colorado’s Collections Manager Bethany Williams and conducted by interns Veronica Rascona and Heather Christenbury.